 5215 Fire Protection Engineer

-Under general direction, performs challenging and responsible professional fire sprinkler design engineering, plan review, and inspection work in the specialized field of fire prevention and safety; advises fire inspection personnel engaged in fire prevention work; and performs related duties as required.
+Under general direction, performs challenging and responsible professional engineering review and inspection work in the specialized field of fire prevention and safety, and advises fire inspection personnel engaged in fire prevention work.

 Examples of Important and Essential Duties